Collection Contact Information

 Acknowledgment for use of Loaned Specimens

-VPL must receive appropriate acknowledgment in any publications and presentations based on the use of materials from its collections.
-Presentations of items from the collections (or reproductions thereof) in exhibit, publication or other venue must bear the following credit line: From the Collections of the Vertebrate Paleontology Laboratory, The University of Texas at Austin.
-VPL must be given a copy of any publication (in any medium) that makes use of its material (or reproductions thereof).
+The Texas Vertebrate Paleontology Collections must receive appropriate acknowledgment in any publications and presentations based on the use of materials from its collections.
+Presentations of items from the collections (or reproductions thereof) in exhibit, publication or other venue must bear the following credit line: From the Texas Vertebrate Paleontology Collections, The University of Texas at Austin.
+The Collections must be given a copy of any publication (in any medium) that makes use of its material (or reproductions thereof).

-Reproduction (casts, molds, photocopies, photographs, CT scanning, digital images, etc.) of objects loaned by the VPL is subject to the general rules governing reproduction of University holdings.
-In addition, the following clauses apply to VPL specimens:
+Reproduction (casts, molds, photocopies, photographs, CT and surface scanning, digital images, photogrammetric models, etc.) of objects loaned from the collections is subject to the general rules governing reproduction of University holdings.
+In addition, the following clauses apply to our specimens:

-- VPL may ask that negatives or molds made be given to VPL or destroyed if a reproduction is made in limited numbers.
+- Any negatives or molds made must be given to the collections or destroyed if a reproduction is made in limited numbers.

-- The applicant will defend and hold harmless the Vertebrate Paleontology Laboratory against all claims, demands, costs, and expenses incurred by copyright infringement arising from the use of VPL material.
+- The applicant will defend and hold harmless the Texas Vertebrate Paleontology Collections against all claims, demands, costs, and expenses incurred by copyright infringement arising from the use of collections material.

-- VPL must be assured that the proposed use of items from its collections (or reproductions thereof) results in an appropriate presentation of the original item.
-Superimposition of text, cropping, bleeding, the addition or changing of color and other alterations are not permitted without specific prior approval of the VPL Director.
-Items from the collections (or reproductions thereof) must not be used for any purpose deemed offensive by the Vertebrate Paleontology Laboratory or The University of Texas at Austin.
+- Staff must be assured that the proposed use of items from its collections (or reproductions thereof) results in an appropriate presentation of the original item.
+Superimposition of text, cropping, bleeding, the addition or changing of color and other alterations are not permitted without specific prior approval of the Director.
+Items from the collections (or reproductions thereof) must not be used for any purpose deemed offensive by the Texas Vertebrate Paleontology Collections or The University of Texas at Austin.

-- The applicant agrees not to make or allow to be made unauthorized copies of any materials provided by the VPL.
+- The applicant agrees not to make or allow to be made unauthorized copies of any materials provided by the collections.

-- Reproduction of VPL specimens may be subject to fees (see below).
+- Reproduction of collection specimens may be subject to fees (see below).

 Collections Use by Non-Academic Interests

-In certain circumstances, VPL does permit commercial interests to access materials in its collection and archive.
+In certain circumstances, we permit commercial interests to access materials in its collection and archive.
 A fee will be charged for all commercial usage.
-Requests for access must be made in writing (email is sufficient), and approved by the VPL Director.
+Requests for access must be made in writing (email is sufficient), and approved by the Director.
 The Director will determine which requests represent commercial use of its resources.